Monisha-RK10/RAG_QA-Retrieval-Augmented-Question-Answering/documents/README.md

 ### 3. Production hardening → caching, quantization, batch inference, fallbacks, timeouts, metadata filtering.
 - These are system-level engineering concerns: reliability, performance, scaling, robustness.

-### 4. Testing + FastAPI serving → run unit/integration tests on Colab by cloning the GitHub repo.
+### 4. Testing + FastAPI serving → run unit/integration tests by cloning the GitHub repo.
 - This is for CI/CD thinking (currently, treating Colab like a staging environment).